r-papso/recobert/README.md

 # RecoBERT

-This repository contains our implementation of the paper RecoBERT: A Catalog Language Model for Text-Based Recommendations.
+This repository contains implementation of the paper RecoBERT: A Catalog Language Model for Text-Based Recommendations [1].

 The paper can be found here: https://arxiv.org/pdf/2009.13292.pdf